Financial-Times/origami/README.md

 ### Important changes

 * `o-ft-icons` has been renamed to `o-icons`
-* Icon font has been removed, now it's SVGs all the way
+* Icon font has been removed, now it's SVGs all the way.
+This changes the behaviour for silent mode turned off users which includes Build Service users
 * Many icons have been removed, and as mentioned above, others have been deprecated.
 The list of deleted icons is:
 	- brand-always-learning
 	- brand-fast-ft